Federal Aviation Administration (FAA), DOT.

 Related Service Information

-The FAA is issuing this AD because it evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.
+The FAA is proposing this AD because the Agency evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.

 Costs of Compliance

-The FAA estimates that this AD affects 72 engines installed on airplanes of U.S. registry.
+The FAA estimates that this proposed AD affects 65 engines installed on airplanes of U.S. registry.

 |Action||Labor cost||Parts cost||Cost per product||Cost on U.S. operators|